syndesisio/syndesis/README.md

 ```

 A smoke test to verify you are ready to work is to add any content at the beginning of `src/app/app.component.html` and verify you see the modification in the main page of the application.

+In a separate tab, you might want to run unit tests and lint checks as you code.
+See below for more information on how to do so.

+At the end of the day you might want to stop Minishift:
+`$ minishift stop`

 ## Table of Contents